I think every camper should have a tarp in their kit bag.

 Putting up a Tarp Shelter

-In our video below I show you how to put up a tarp shelter.
+In our video above I show you how to put up a tarp shelter.

 I’m using the Easy Camp tarp kit in this video, but the same principles apply regardless of what tarp kit you have.